Modern Data Stack

 There are workarounds, particularly for read-only workloads.
 Today the sensible thing to do is to copy your data into a system suitable for application serving.
 Redis or Cassandra, or Memcached, or SingleStore, or … Again, we’re introducing a new platform for a new problem, which ups the complexity and burden of the system.
 It’s easy to see how innovation within the modern data stack would be welcome to enable application serving directly out of your existing data.

 Netflix had a unique take on this dilemma recently with a tool they created called Bulldozer, one that would actually fit very nicely into the modern data stack.
 The key is that they abstracted the underlying caching layer and implemented a declarative workflow to move the data; it would be easy to imagine how you could apply this to your favorite CDW to allow users to “stage” data for low latency application serving with just a simple click or two.

 Snowflake has lately been making a lot of noise around using the Snowflake Data Cloud for data applications, so this appears to be a use case they are focused on.
 Details pending.

 If you’ve adopted a modern data stack, you’re in for an exciting next few years of innovation.
 A critical task will be assembling the set of best of breed components that drive business impact while reducing development and maintenance costs.
 At Continual, we believe that AI/ML is the next obvious workload to bring to the modern data stack.
 Whether you’re maintaining a customer churn prediction to personalize marketing or a demand forecast to improve margins, it shouldn’t require a pipeline jungle and complex infrastructure to deliver.
-If that sounds appealing, you can request early access to Continual see what AI/ML looks like on the modern data stack.
+If that sounds appealing, you can request a demo of Continual see what AI/ML looks like on the modern data stack.